wonderix/crystal-tds/README.md

 # crystal-tds

-A crystal native database driver for Microsoft SQL Server
+A crystal native database driver for Microsoft SQL Server.

+The [C implementation (freetds)](https://www.freetds.org/), the [ the Java implementation (jTDS)](https://github.com/milesibastos/jTDS) but also the Wiresharp Protocol Plugin for TDS were a real treasure trove for the realization of this project.

 ## Installation